HomeLearningYext Knowledge Engine

 Structured vs. Unstructured Fields

 Yext supports both structured fields (price, SKU, availability with defined data types) and unstructured fields (product descriptions, marketing copy).
 Structured fields enable filtering and faceted search, while unstructured fields support natural language understanding and semantic search.
+Applying NLP-based product categorization to these fields can further improve search relevance and discoverability.

 Example Product Entity